Let’s Talk 800-528-4058

 • MIL-STD 129 – Department of Defense Standard Practice: Military Marking For Shipment and Storage

 These two documents together define the guidelines for labeling and marking each asset that falls under the defined requirements.
 The MIL-STD-130 standard is of particular use for label design and contains definitions for several factors such as text size, syntax, and fonts.
-Every UID label must conform to these guidelines before being placed on an asset.
-In simple terms, a military asset will require a UID label if the item:

 • Costs more than $5,000 to acquire